braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_attributes/nested_custom_attribute_support.md

 ![][11]

-Click the <i class="fas fa-plus"></i> plus button in the path field.
+Select the <i class="fas fa-plus"></i> plus button in the path field.
 This will bring up a representation of your object or object array.
 You can select any of the listed items and Braze will insert them into the path field for you.
-For our use case, we need to get the balance.
+In this example, we need to get the balance.
 Select the balance and the path (in this case, `[].balance`) is automatically populated in the path field.

 ![][12]{: style="max-width:70%" }

-You can click **Validate** to verify that the contents of the path field is valid, then build the rest of the filter as needed.
+You can select **Validate** to verify that the contents of the path field is valid, then build the rest of the filter as needed.
 Here we've specified that the balance should be less than 100.

 ![][13]